 Understanding the five love languages and the ways they support your love can lead to greater creativity, interest, and most importantly awareness in your relationship.

-More from YourTango: 30 Romantic Ways To Say 'I Love You'
+More from YourTango: Creative Ways To Keep Your Love Warm All Winter

 More love advice on YourTango: